orn8/kahootfetcher/README.md

 <br/>

+---

+### DISCONTINUED: Kahoot has changed their API quite a bit and I can't be bothered changing the code for a project I do not care about anymore.

+---

 KahootFetcher is a tool to get a Kahoot's answers through its UUID.
 Built with [HTML](https://www.w3.org/html/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ## Current Features: